DmitryTsepelev/graphql-ruby-persisted_queries/README.md

 });
 ```

-3. Add plugin to the schema:
+Add the gem to your Gemfile `gem 'graphql-persisted_queries'` and add the plugin to your schema class:

 ```ruby
 class GraphqlSchema < GraphQL::Schema